Integration API

 For dashboard and authenticated user access:

-// Session token from Better Auth
+// Session cookie from Better Auth

 fetch('/api/v1/organizations', {